kjcodeacct/dsc/README.md

 Currently it is not even alpha, and is being fleshed out for full features and capabilities.
 Please see issue tracking for future todo's and tasks in progress.

-TODO - reevaluate, if this is re-inventing the wheel (see <https://flywaydb.org/> or <https://github.com/dolthub/dolt>) Possibly integrate with <https://github.com/rubenv/sql-migrate>
+TODO - reevaluate, determine if this is re-inventing the wheel (see <https://flywaydb.org/> or <https://github.com/dolthub/dolt>)

+  Possibly integrate with <https://github.com/rubenv/sql-migrate>

 # Issue Tracking